adrinecl/milestone-project1/README.md

 8. [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
    - Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser.
 Used mainly for inspecting elements, in order to fix layout issues and some other bugs.

+## Testing

+### Validator Testing

+### Unfixed Bugs

+## Deployment

 ## Credits

 ### Code

+All code written by the developer.
 Main sources for consultation and troubleshooting:

 1. [W3Schools](https://www.w3schools.com/)
-- Mainly for CSS syntax.
+- Mainly for CSS syntax help and troubleshooting.

 2. [MDN Web Docs](https://developer.mozilla.org/en-US/)
+- Mainly for CSS syntax help and troubleshooting.

 ### Content